Acid Base Disorders are characterized by abnormal levels of pH, partial pressure of carbon dioxide (Pco2) and bicarbonate (HCO3−) in the blood.

 Type 4 RTA

-Aldosterone deficiency or loss of sensitivity of DCT to aldosterone is the main cause of type 4 RTA.
-Reduced potassium excretion leads to hyperkalemia and reduced acid excretion leading to metabolic acidosis.
+Aldosterone deficiency or loss of sensitivity of the Collecting Ducts to aldosterone is the main cause of type 4 RTA.
+Reduced potassium excretion leads to hyperkalemia and reduced acid excretion leading to mild metabolic acidosis with a normal anion gap (ie, a hyperchloremic acidosis) because of the renal ability to compensate.
 This is the most common type of RTA.
-It secondary to impairment in the renin-aldosterone-renal tubule axis in:
+It’s secondary to impairment in the renin-aldosterone-renal tubule axis in:

 Other factors that can contribute to type 4 RTA include the following: